danisaiz14/NBA_Project/README.md

 | `slugTeam` | chr | The abbreviation of `nameTeam` |
 | `salaries` | num | Sum of the salaries of the players of the team |

 The second one, [salaries_player.csv](../master/data/salaries_player.csv), is a list of the players of all the teams of the NBA and his salaries.
-It has 621 observations and 3 columns:
+It has 621 observations and 3 features.

 | Column | Type | Description |
 | :------| :----| :-----------|